-If you propose to complete a course equivalent of supervised readings, you must develop your list of readings through discussion with and in active collaboration with your chosen supervisor.
+If you propose to complete a course equivalent of supervised readings, you must develop your list of readings under the guidance of your chosen supervisor.
+You should also consult with a program director or course instructor of a university course in the required subject.